twomuchCatsriel/react-project/README.md

 # IMPORTANT // HOW TO USE
 Files to edit are located inside src :)

+The only known way to run this is through the Vite Development server.
+(I think?
+I could be wrong.)

+To use the Vite Development server, install vite through Node.js and the run: **npm run dev**

 # INFORMATION
 This project was created by: